 Even more eye opening, since so little of your initial mortgage payments go towards the principal, it would take you nearly 7 years just to pay down the first $10,000 on a $100,000 mortgage at 4 percent!
 If you have a higher mortgage of say $500,000 these ratios pretty much stay the same.

 If you don’t want to read through the rest of the article, the TL;DR (too long, didn’t read) is that the math still says to invest instead of pay off your mortgage.
 However, if you’re like me, paying more than 50 percent of my monthly payment to interest was unacceptable and I wanted to tip the scale as soon as possible.
 Below are a few additional thoughts.

 Thinking through this a bit more this raised an interesting question.
 Is interest on a mortgage compound or simple interest?

 - Compound interest is the addition of interest to the principal sum of a loan or deposit, or in other words, interest on interest.

-While it definitely feels like that when nearly 70 percent of your payments are going toward interest in year one, a mortgage is in fact simple interest usually calculated on a monthly basis.
+While it definitely feels like interest is reverse compounding when nearly 70 percent of your payments are going toward interest in year one, a mortgage is in fact simple interest usually calculated on a monthly basis.
 For example, the below table shows that interest is based on a simple calculation of the balance.
 Take the mortgage balance and multiply by 4 percent (then divide by 12) for the monthly total.

 Interest and Principal Paid in Year one of a Fixed 30 Year Mortgage